StefRuseva88/tech-books-list/README.md

 ## Version Control

 ✅ **[Ultimate Git and GitHub for Modern Software Development: Unlock the Power of Version Control](https://www.amazon.com/Ultimate-GitHub-Modern-Software-Development/dp/8197223831)** - Pravin Mishra
     *Notes:* This is a comprehensive guide that empowers developers to harness the full potential of Git and GitHub for efficient version control and seamless collaboration.
-This book takes you on a journey through the fundamentals of Git, exploring its commands, branching strategies, and conflict resolution techniques
+This book takes you on a journey through the fundamentals of Git, exploring its commands, branching strategies, and conflict resolution techniques.

 ## Cloud Computing